Nadavlistingsync/successmash/README.md

-# SuccessMash 🏆
+# More Cracked or Less Cracked 🏆

-A professional achievement comparison game inspired by Facemash, but focused on career success metrics like internships, awards, certifications, and career milestones.
+An achievement comparison game inspired by Facemash, but focused on comparing how "cracked" (successful/achieved) people are based on their university, internships, awards, certifications, and career milestones.

 ## 🎯 Overview

-SuccessMash allows users to compare two professionals side-by-side based on their professional achievements and vote on who they think is more successful.
-The app tracks voting patterns and maintains a leaderboard of the most successful professionals.
+More Cracked or Less Cracked allows users to compare two people side-by-side based on their achievements and vote on who they think is more "cracked" (successful/achieved).
+The app tracks voting patterns and maintains a leaderboard of the most cracked individuals.

 ## ✨ Features

 ### Core Functionality
-- **Side-by-side Comparison**: Compare two professionals with their achievements displayed
+- **Side-by-side Comparison**: Compare two people with their achievements displayed
-- **Voting System**: Vote on who you think is more successful
+- **Voting System**: Vote on who you think is more "cracked"
-- **Leaderboard**: See rankings based on success scores
+- **Leaderboard**: See rankings based on cracked scores
-- **Profile Management**: Add new professional profiles
+- **Profile Management**: Add new profiles
-- **Success Scoring**: Algorithm that considers win rate, experience, and achievements
+- **Cracked Scoring**: Algorithm that considers win rate, experience, and achievements

-### Professional Profiles Include
+### Profiles Include
-- Professional headshot (with placeholder fallback)
+- Profile picture (with placeholder fallback)
 - Name and job title
+- University/education
 - Current company/role
 - Years of experience
 - List of achievements (internships, awards, certifications, etc.)